 From purely a health and safety perspective, Brexit did not do the live music and events industry much harm, that does not mean I was at any time in favour of Brexit, the exact opposite in fact.
 Like most people in our industry, I voted remain.

-At present our health and safety regulations are closely aligned with those of Europe, the idea was we could have a free exchange of work and labour as we had the same rules and regulations, that worked very well for us.
+Prior to Brexit our health and safety regulations were closely aligned with those of Europe, the idea was we could have a free exchange of work and labour as we had the same rules and regulations, that worked very well for us.

-Brexit certainly did do a huge amount of damage to our touring industry the problems it caused to the transport sector (busses and trucking) became not only a problem but an expensive problem, more time required to cross borders and clear customs, the need for carnets once again, visas and work permits.
-No more just jumping on a ferry and then touring Europe with ease.
+Brexit certainly did do a huge amount of damage to our touring industry with the problems it caused to the transport sector (busses and trucking) that became not only a problem but an expensive problem, more time required to cross borders and clear customs, the need for carnets once again, visas and work permits.
+No more just jumping on a ferry in a splitter bus for small acts and then touring Europe with ease.
 We were promised by Government that it was all sorted and there would be no problems, they lied to us!
+UK splitter busses are no longer legal in Europe.

 The other problem is known as Cabotage, a set of laws made by the Government of a country to prevent or limit the transport of goods or people within the country's borders by foreign vehicles, ships, or aircraft.
 In effect, this means that trucks on a European tour can only make three drops before they have to return to the UK with the driver.
 The equipment being carried is owned by UK sound and lighting companies etc. and is travelling under a Carnet, it is not delivered and left.